 Managing the amount of memory used is important to ensure a wide range of hardware can run your project.
 This is particularly important on mobile where limited memory is available.
 Reducing memory use can also in some cases improve performance.

 Usually object images (including sprite animations) are the most memory-consuming part of a project.
 For this reason Construct 2 estimates the memory use from images and displays it in the status bar.
 You should keep an eye on this number while developing your project, but it should only be regarded as a rough estimate since export-time optimisations could change it.
 Remember this is based only on images, so your project will need at least that much memory to run.
-To ensure your project can run on the broadest possible range of hardware, aim to keep memory use under 100mb.
 The blog post Remember not to waste your memory has advice on how to best design games to minimise memory use, and common memory-consuming mistakes.

 The estimated memory use is based on only the single layout with the largest memory requirement, because only images for one layout are loaded at a time.
 In Construct 2 this is called layout-by-layout loading.